GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 * GoogleMaps:
     - **Estimated complexity**: High

-      WE heavily rely on the files produced by the GoogleMaps service, for both the navigation and the maps functionalities, we consider that both of this elements have to be considered to have an high complexity.
+      We heavily rely on the files produced by the GoogleMaps service, for both the navigation and the maps functionalities, we consider that both of this elements have to be considered to have an high complexity.

 <!--- elfs  table-->
 \begin{table}[H]